oxur/rucksack/rucksack-db/README.md

 [![][logo]][logo-large]

-*The small, encrypted DashMap-based database used by Racksack*
+*The small, encrypted DashMap-based database used by Rucksack*

 ## License